Non-Abelian Ginzburg-Landau Theory of Spin Triplet Superconductivity: Comparison with Non-Abelian Magnon Spintronics

 Indeed, with this interpretation of the Higgs doublet in (\ref{2lag0}), the Lagrangian can describe the non-Abelian gauge theory of electron spintronics, with the SU(2) gauge field $\B_\mu$ as the non-Abelian magnon.
 In this case the Abelian $A_\mu$ describes the electromagnetic interaction and the non-Abelian $\B_\mu$ describes the spin-spin interaction of the electron.

 This changes the details of the theory.
-The main change is that in the spin doublet superconductors the electric charge of the Cooper pair is $2e$, but in the electron spintronics the charge of the electron is $e$.
+The main change is that in the spin doublet superconductors the electric charge of the Cooper pair is $2e$, but in the electron spintronics the electron charge is $e$.
 So we must have $g/2=2e$ in the superconductor, but $g/2=e$ in the electron spintronics.
-This changes (\ref{2mass}) of the spin doublet superconductors.
-In the electron spintronics we have (with $g/2=e$)
+This changes the gauge boson masses in the electron spintronics.
+In the electron spintronics we have

 so that